Vodafone begins arbitration against India in tax dispute

 The tax dispute stems from Vodafone's acquisition of Indian mobile assets from Hutchison Whampoa in 2007.

-In 2012, India's Supreme Court ruled that Vodafone was not liable for payment of any tax on the acquisition.
-The Indian government later that year changed the rules to enable it to tax deals that had already been concluded.
+In 2012, the Supreme Court ruled that Vodafone was not liable for payment of any tax on the acquisition.
+The government later that year changed the rules to enable it to tax deals that had already been concluded.

 Uncertainties over policy in India have unsettled investors, and tax claims on foreign companies have been a major concern.
 IBM Corp, Royal Dutch Shell Plc and Nokia Oyj are among foreign firms contesting local tax claims.